In order to bring you the best organic produce, some ingredients may differ from those depicted.

 Sodium does not include pantry salt; for reference, ⅛; teaspoon kosher salt per serving averages 240mg (10% DV).
 Not a significant source of trans fat.
 Packed in a facility that handles all major food allergens* and gluten. *Milk, Eggs, Fish, Crustacean Shellfish, Tree Nuts, Peanuts, Wheat, Soybeans.

 - Pat the pork dry with a paper towel; season with salt and pepper and the turmeric spice blend.

 In a large frying pan over medium-high heat, warm 2 to 3 teaspoons oil until hot but not smoking.
-Add the pork and cook, turning once and pressing occasionally with a spatula to ensure the meat cooks evenly, until browned and cooked through, 4 to 5 minutes per side.
-Transfer to a cutting board to rest for 5 minutes, then thinly slice.
+Add the pork and cook, turning frequently, until browned but still faintly pink within, 8 to 10 minutes.
+Transfer to a cutting board to rest for 5 minutes, then cut into ½-inch-thick slices.
 While the pork is cooking and resting, prepare the salad.

 Make the cabbage salad

 - Cut away any core from the cabbage; coarsely chop the cabbage.

 - Remove any stems from the grapes; cut the grapes in half.

 - Strip the basil leaves from the stems; coarsely tear the leaves.